erigontech/erigon/README.md

 Typically, 30303 is exposed to the internet to allow incoming peering connections.
 9090 is exposed only internally for rpcdaemon or other connections, (e.g. rpcdaemon -> erigon).
-Port 8551 (JWT authenticated) should exposed only internally for [Engine API] JSON-RPC queries from the Consensus Layer node.
+Port 8551 (JWT authenticated) is exposed only internally for [Engine API] JSON-RPC queries from the Consensus Layer node.

 #### `RPC` ports